fatprogs/fatprogs/README.md

 To resolve above issues, fatprogs is developed from dosfstools v2.11 and patches of distribution vendors based on v2.11.
 And found missing features through comparison of corrupted images' recovery results with serveral FAT32 tools existing in linux and Windows chkdsk utility.
+Also I checked published documents for fat32 specification.

 After adding missing features, optimized to use less memory.
 Verified the MAX RSS memory was reduced by about 90% compared to latest dosfstools version(v4.2).
 Tested results are attached below.

-# Report & Contribution
-Reporting issues and suggesting features for fatprogs are always welcome.
-License of fatprogs is GPL-2.0.
-So, to avoid license violation and compatibility, fatprogs can't apply code with GPL-3.0 and other license which conflict with GPL-2.0.

-Somebody who contribute to fatprogs should be careful for that.
-You can use fosslight to check license for free. (https://fosslight.org)

 # Build & Installation